 And if you’re interested in a smaller nonstick saucepan, we have a full review here.

-Cookware doesn’t get much simpler than a saucepan: It’s basically a bowl with a handle and a lid.
-But it also doesn’t get more important, since this is the vessel you’ll use to prepare everything from soups and sauces to pasta and grains to custards and puddings.
+Cookware doesn’t get much simpler than a stainless-steel saucepan: It’s basically a steep-sided bowl with a handle and a lid.
+But it also doesn’t get more important, since this is the vessel you’ll use to prepare everything from soups and sauces to pasta and grains to custard and puddings.
 And when it comes to performance, we’ve found that the differences between models can be surprisingly significant.
-Well-designed saucepans sear, simmer, and steam at a steady, controlled pace; handle comfortably, even when full; and boast tight-fitting lids and stay-cool handles that eliminate the need for a potholder.
-But there are duds out there that make cooking uncomfortable, time-consuming, and messy.
-Flimsy, warped vessels have scorching hot spots; heavy frames and wiggly handles make a saucepan a bear to lift when full; and pesky handle rivets trap food and make cleanup a chiseling project rather than a quick swipe with a sponge.

 We think that a stainless-steel saucepan with a capacity of 4 quarts is the best all-purpose size for most cooks.
 It’s a little less than half the size of our favorite Dutch oven, giving you a handy medium-size vessel in which to make a wide variety of foods.

 Consider a 2-quart saucepan if you cook for one or two people or just want a smaller but still durable saucepan that will let you warm up leftovers, make small batches of soup or rice, or heat milk or water.